HardlyDifficult/Crypto/Bitcoin.md

 ### Other Points

- - Enables illegal trading
-   - But, one could argue it does not enable this any more than cash does.
  - 51% attack is not viable for Bitcoin
    - The amount of resources being spent on Bitcoin is too big for any entity to take on.
 That is not true for other cryptocurrencies.
  - Node Sustainability